tardate/LittleArduinoProjects/README.md

-# 329 Little Electronics and Arduino Projects
+# 330 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Power/Connectors](./Electronics101/Power/Connectors) - obsessing over all manner of DC power connectors.
+> Latest addition:sparkles: [Power/Any2AnyPowerPack](./Electronics101/Power/Any2AnyPowerPack) - a 2.1mm DC adapter pack with battery bypass and any-polarity to any-polarity connectors.

 Just my collection of electronics projects, many involving an Arduino in one way or another.